Sydney-Informatics-Hub/hello-nextflow/docs/part2/05_scale.md

 Compared to the samplesheet we have been using `data/samplesheet.csv`, this one contains two additional lines for the `liver` and `lung` paired reads.

-Next we will run the workflow with all three samples by inputting `data/samplesheet_full.csv` using the double hyphen approach `--` in the run command.
+Next we will run the workflow with all three samples by overwriting the default input for `reads` with `data/samplesheet_full.csv` using the double hyphen approach `--reads` in the run command.

 Run the workflow: